Surprising Side Effects Alcohol Has on Your Gut

 Constipation or diarrhea.

-Poor gastrointestinal health is increasingly being linked to poor overall health, including chronic organ disease like liver disease, neurological disorders, GI cancers, and IBS, inflammatory bowel syndrome.
-Research is beginning to show that drinking alcohol in large amounts regularly starts a process in the gut that promotes inflammation throughout the body, according to a study in a 2015 issue of Biomolecules.
+Poor gastrointestinal health is increasingly being linked to poor overall health, including chronic organ diseases like liver disease, neurological disorders, GI cancers, and inflammatory bowel syndrome.
+Research has also shown that regular consumption of alcohol in large quantities starts a process in the gut that promotes inflammation throughout the body, according to a study in a 2015 issue of Biomolecules.

 Unhealthy gut microbiota.